CATs: Cost Aggregation Transformers for Visual Correspondence: Experiments

 \subsection{Implementation Details}

-For backbone feature extractor, we basically use ResNet-101~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet}, and following~\cite{min2019hyperpixel}, extract the features from the best subset layers.
+For backbone feature extractor, we use ResNet-101~\cite{he2016deep} pre-trained on ImageNet~\cite{deng2009imagenet}, and following~\cite{min2019hyperpixel}, extract the features from the best subset layers.
 Other backbone features can also be used, which we analyze the effect of various backbone features in the following ablation study.
 For the hyper-parameters for Transformer encoder, we set the depth as 1 and the number of heads as 6.
 We resize the spatial size of the input image pairs to 256$\times$256 and a sequence of selected features are resized to 16$\times$16.
 We use a learnable positional embedding~\cite{dosovitskiy2020image}, instead of fixed~\cite{vaswani2017attention}.
 We implemented our network using PyTorch~\cite{paszke2017automatic}, and AdamW~\cite{loshchilov2017decoupled} optimizer with an initial learning rate of 3e$-$5 for the CATs layers and 3e$-$6 for the backbone features are used, which we gradually decrease during training.
-We will make our code publicly available in case of acceptance.